SciML/DiffEqNoiseProcess.jl/docs/src/abstract_noise_processes.md

 Lastly, the `NoiseFunction` allows you to use any function of time as the noise process, while `NoiseTransport` lets you define a random process as the transport of a random variable or a random vector by a time-dependent function.
-Together, these functionalities allow you to define any colored noise process and use this efficiently and accurately in your simulations.
+Together, these functionalities allow you to define any colored noise process and use it efficiently and accurately in your simulations.

 ## The Standard `AbstractNoiseProcess`